-Nursing staff may administer PRN medicines only according to the prescription
+Nursing staff may administer PRN medicines only according to the electronic chart or written prescription.

-- Evidence suggests that residents who cannot communicate well are offered fewer PRN medicines. - When giving PRN medicines, record whether it had the desired effect. - Chronic pain requires a regularly charted analgesic. - If PRN medicines are required on a regular basis, review the prescription and consider regular prescribing.
+- Evidence suggests that residents who cannot communicate well are offered fewer PRN medicines. - When giving PRN medicines, record whether it had the desired effect. - Chronic pain requires a regularly charted analgesic. - If PRN medicines are required on a regular basis, review the electronic chart and consider regular prescribing.